Cosmetology Schools in New Hampshire

 Between working with mannequins and customers, you should spend the majority of your time practicing techniques.
-You get lots of feedback from instructorsuse it to become the best cosmetologist you can be!
+You get lots of feedback from instructors—use it to become the best cosmetologist you can be!

 Cosmetology license renewal in New Hampshire happens every two years in the licensee's birth month.
 You must have submitted your renewal application by the last day of your birth month.
 The cost to renew a beauty practitioner's license is $40.
 Currently, 28 hours of cosmetology continuing education is required for cosmetology instructors during each licensure period.
-Though continuing education is not required for most other beauty practitioners licenses, cosmetology CEUs are always recommended to stay current in the industry.
+Though continuing education is not required for most other beauty practitioners' licenses, cosmetology CEUs are always recommended to stay current in the industry.

 New Hampshire has a solid beauty industry, so this is a great time to get involved.
-From 2012 through 2022, job openings for New Hampshire cosmetologists may increase 12% (O*Net, 2016).
-On average, New Hampshire cosmetologists earn $28,630 per year (Bureau of Labor Statistics, 2016).
+From 2016 through 2026, job openings for New Hampshire cosmetologists may increase 13% (O*Net, 2019).
+On average, New Hampshire cosmetologists earn $23,670 per year (Bureau of Labor Statistics, 2020).

 One of the best parts of working in the beauty industry is the diversity of career options.
 Of course, you can work in a salon, build a client base, and enjoy a regular schedule.
 However, you can also customize your career path by renting a chair at a salon and setting your own hours or opening a salon in your community.
 Love cutting hair and mastering different cutting techniques?
 Make sure to fill your schedule with people of different styles.

-New Hampshire State Board of Barbering, Cosmetology & Esthetics
+Contact the New Hampshire State Board of Cosmetology

-Even though continuing education may not be a required part of maintaining your license, you may still wish to take advantage of local training events for the sake of your career, which you can find through the Boards website.
+Even though continuing education may not be a required part of maintaining your license, you may still wish to take advantage of local training events for the sake of your career, which you can find through the Board's website.